JuliaHEP/ROOT.jl/README.md

 # ROOT.jl

 Wraps ROOT (http://root.cern.ch) using Clang.jl in a semi-automatic way.
-Currently supports a subset of the most commonly used ROOT classes and methods, among them
+Currently supports a subset of the most commonly used ROOT classes and methods, among them:

 * TTree, TChain, TBranch
 * TFile, TDirectory, TDirectoryFile